 Filtering Comment Spam from a TXP Site.

-23 July 2008, terribly early in the morning
+23 July 2008, early morning

 I’m getting much more comment spam on older posts recently.
 I’m trying out a new plugin that will flag posts as spam or for moderation based on keywords or the number of URLs in a post.
 Of course, blocking by keywords is kind of obnoxious, so I replaced the default keywords with strings of text that I could see showing up in the comment spam I’m getting, “[/link]” and “[/url]” for example.
 I’m pretty sure filtering out comments with those two keywords will actually get rid of all the spam I’ve been getting here recently.
 We’ll have to wait and see how that goes.